Chipotle Mexican Grill Original Margarita Recipe

 Tequila options

-You have a ton of options when it comes to tequila, but you should steer towards a silver version for the best visuals.
+You have many options for tequila, but you should steer toward a silver version for the best visuals.
 Stay away from super cheap tequilas, but you don’t have to drain your bank account to mix up a good time:

 • Sauza Hacienda Silver Tequila.
-At less than 20 dollars a bottle, it is a very affordable choice.
+It is a very affordable choice at less than 20 dollars a bottle.
 Hacienda Silver has a notable blue agave flavor and notes of green apple, which combine well with the Triple Sec and citrus juices in this Chipotle Margarita recipe.

 • Patron Silver.
-Although double the price of Sauza Hacienda, Patron Silver is pretty much the default when it comes to restaurant-level Margaritas.
-It drinks smooth and sweet with a bit of a peppery finish that will highlight the citrus in the cocktail.
+However, double the price of Sauza Hacienda, Patron Silver is the default for restaurant-level Margaritas.
+It drinks smooth and sweet with a peppery finish highlighting the citrus in the cocktail.

 Triple Sec options